dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-#### cleanup of old code related to the resurrection_monitor code
+#### Cleanup of old code related to the resurrection_monitor code

 In addition to refactoring the function itself using the 3 blocks above, there was also a lot of cleanup in the supporting functions.

-There was old code in the resurrection_monitor itself that had to be removed.
+- There was old code in the resurrection_monitor itself that had to be removed.
 The resurrection_registry has been replaced with the process_registry.

-install_tomcat, a thread level function, had calls to resurrection_gatekeeper which are no longer required.
+- install_tomcat, a thread level function, had calls to resurrection_gatekeeper which are no longer required.

-The resurrection_registry_lock had to be removed from the code as there is no longer a resurrection_registry.
+- The resurrection_registry_lock had to be removed from the code as there is no longer a resurrection_registry.

-Other legacy and deprecated code in the resurrection_monitor had to be commented out.
+- Other legacy and deprecated code in the resurrection_monitor had to be commented out.

-##### The case for ip re-hydration
+#### The case for ip re-hydration

 While running some hyper-scaling testing with 512 nodes (512 concurrent processe), a thread futures crash was occuring fairly consistently
 The current code had an unknown public and private ip address in the install_failed registry_entry for each of these threads.